-FAQs are a form of self-service, and most people, if not all, prefer to resolve their issues than to wait and interact with a customer service rep.
+FAQs are a form of self-service, and most people, if not all, prefer to try and solve an issue themselves rather than wait for a customer service rep.

-In Kayako’s 2017 analysis on customer service trends, we found that 90% of consumers expect a brand or organization to offer self-service or frequently asked questions (FAQ) pages.
+In Kayako’s Analysis on Customer Service Trends, we found that 90% of consumers expect a brand or organization to offer self-service or frequently asked questions (FAQ) pages.

 It’s more efficient and low-effort because they prevent the customer from switching from one service channel (the website) to another (email or phone).
 And as Dixon, Toman, and Delisi of CEB point out in The Effortless Experience, channel switching is “one of the biggest and most insidious drivers of high customer effort.”